dev-kitt/made-llc/README.md

 My :taco: diary...shh, don't tell.

 ### <span style="color:#A6A6A6"> INSTALL </span>
-Below is an installation guide for supporting STANDARDmade NFT Minting App + 8Kit.
-Not really, I'm just having a li'l snack - leave me alone!
+Below is an installation guide for deploying **kITt:** by STANDARDmade, LLC.
+Not really, I'm just hungry!

 ``` js